erthink/libmdbx/README.md

    Because of this syncing data to disk might be quite resource intensive and be main performance bottleneck during intensive write workload.
    > As compromise _libmdbx_ allows several modes of lazy and/or periodic syncing, including `MAPASYNC` mode, which modificate
-   > data in memory and asynchronously syncs data to disc, moment to sync is picked by OS.
+   > data in memory and asynchronously syncs data to disk, moment to sync is picked by OS.
    >
    > Although this should be used with care, synchronous transactions in a DB with transaction journal will require 2 IOPS
    > minimum (probably 3-4 in practice) because of filesystem overhead, overhead depends on filesystem, not on record